Estimating stationary mass, frequency by frequency: Background and problem formulation

 Recall that our goal is to estimate the vector of probabilities $(M^{\pi}_{\zeta})_{\zeta = 0}^n$ consistently in total variation, and thereby the stationary distribution $\pi$.
 Let us set up this problem formally.
 For each $\zeta = 0, 1, \ldots, n$, define

 as the mass placed by $\pi$ on elements occurring exactly $\zeta$ times in the observed sequence $X^n$.
-Note that each scalar $M^{\pi}_{\zeta} (X^n)$ is a random functional, since it depends both on the underlying distribution as well as on the realized sequence $X^n$.
+Note that each scalar $M^{\pi}_{\zeta} (X^n)$ is a random functional, since it depends both on the underlying distribution and on the realized sequence $X^n$.
 Denote the vector of count probabilities by

 which is a random vector taking values in the probability simplex $\Delta(\{ 0, 1, \ldots, n\})$.

 Our goal is to develop an estimator of the random vector $M^{\pi}(X^n)$ as a functional of only the observed sequence $X^n$.
 In particular, we seek to design an estimator $\Mhat: \Xspace^n \to \Delta(\{ 0, 1, \ldots, n\})$ and measure its error using total variation distance.
 Specifically, define the risk